Inferring signed social networks from contact patterns: Results

 \section{Results}

-We evaluate our signed network reconstruction method\footnote{Code available online: \url{github.com/ferenczid/signed_net_inf}.}, first on synthetic data where the true network is known to confirm that our method works as intended.
+We evaluate our signed network reconstruction method, first on synthetic data where the true network is known to confirm that our method works as intended.
 Then, we apply it to real-world data, in which the true network is unknown, and demonstrate its practical utility through indirect validation techniques.